Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Theory and Methodology: Faddeev analysis of universality

-depending on the choice of the spectator particle $i= n,D$, with $M_n$ being the neutron mass, and $M_D=yM_n$ being the $D^0$-meson mass.
-The reduced masses $\mu_{nD}$, $\mu_{n(nD)}$ and $\mu_{D(nn)}$ are defined in Appendix~\ref{sec:Appendix-A}.
-While the former Green's function corresponds to the exchange of the $D^0$-meson between the two neutrons, the latter corresponds to the exchange of a neutron between the other neutron and the $D^0$-meson.
-The T-matrix $t_i(z)$ being an embedding in the subspace of the binary subsystem $i$, it must be diagonal with respect to the spectator particle quantum numbers, and thereby evaluated at the shifted energy, $z_i=z-\frac{q^{\prime 2}_i}{2\mu_{i(jk)}}$, namely,
+Here, $M_n$ and $M_D = y M_n$ denote the neutron and $D^0$-meson masses, respectively, while $\mu_{nD} = yM_n/(y+1)$ is the corresponding reduced mass.
+The Green's function $\mathcal{G}_0^{(n)}$ corresponds to the exchange of the $D^0$-meson between the two neutrons, whereas the Green's function $\mathcal{G}_0^{(D)}$ corresponds to the exchange of a neutron between the other neutron and the $D^0$-meson.
+Furthermore, the kernel elements after the S-wave projection can be related to the LO S-wave two-body T-matrices ($T_{n,D}$), evaluated at the two-body energies, $z_i=\mathscr{E}_i+i0_+$, and expressed in the following separable form (see Appendix~\ref{sec:Appendix-B}):